David Hamilton Golland

-David Hamilton Golland (born 1971) is an American historian of the 20th-century United States at Governors State University with a focus on the history of civil rights, public policy, politics, and labor.
+David Hamilton Golland (born 1971) is an American historian of the 20th-century United States with a focus on the history of civil rights, public policy, politics, and labor.
+He serves as dean of the School of Humanities and Social Sciences and Professor of History at Monmouth University.

 Early life and education

-Golland was born in 1971 in New York City and raised on Union Square in the borough of Manhattan.
+Golland was born in 1971 in New York City and raised on Union Square in Manhattan.
 The son of a psychologist and professor of early childhood education, he was raised in a Reform Jewish household.
-He attended public schools in Manhattan, including LaGuardia High School.
+He attended public schools in Manhattan, including Fiorello H. LaGuardia High School.
 He served in the United States Army during the Gulf War and was stationed at Fort Leonard Wood, Missouri and in Germany at Artillery Kaserne, Neckarsulm.

-Golland received a BA in comparative American and European history at Baruch College, where he worked with Cynthia Whittaker, Carol Berkin, Catherine Clinton, Wendell Pritchett, Jane Clement Bond, and Myrna Chase.
-He took his MA in American history at the University of Virginia, studying with Michael Holt, Ed Ayers, and Gary Gallagher.
+Golland received a baccalaureate degree in comparative American and European history at Baruch College, where he worked with Cynthia Whittaker, Carol Berkin, Catherine Clinton, Wendell Pritchett, Jane Clement Bond, and Myrna Chase.
+He took his master's degree in American history at the University of Virginia, studying with Michael Holt, Ed Ayers, and Gary Gallagher.
 He completed his MPhil and PhD in United States history (with a minor field in Latin American history) at the CUNY Graduate Center, working with Clarence Taylor, Carol Berkin, Joshua Freeman, Laird Bergad, and Martin Burke.